A favorite beef cut among connoisseurs: a dry-aged Porterhouse steak. Photo courtesy of NimanRanch.com.

 CHATEAUBRIAND or TOURNEDOS or FILET DE BOEUF

 Montmireil instead chose the very tender (although less flavorful) tenderloin.
 The meat was cut from the thickest part of the tenderloin which provides just two portions (all of the tenderloin can be cut into filet mignon).
-It was grilled “larded,” with a strip of bacon or lard around it to keep it moist, and served medium rare (never well done) with a similar sauce (today béarnaise sauce is served) and château potatoes, which were cut into the shape of large olives, parboiled and cooked in butter.
+It was grilled “larded,” with a strip of bacon or lard around it to keep it moist, and served medium rare (never well done); the bacon was discarded.
+Modern chefs have learned to quickly sear the roast and then finish it in a hot oven until rare or medium-rare.
+Today Béarnaise sauce or red wine and mushroom sauce is served.
+The accompanying château potatoes, which were cut into the shape of large olives, parboiled, and cooked in butter can easily be replaced with roasted new potatoes.
+Serve Chateaubriand with Bernaise sauce, or an easy red wine and mushroom sauce.

 CHEESE STEAK or PHILLY CHEESE STEAK